-Jeans are a staple of nearly every man’s wardrobe.
-Since their inception around 150 years ago, they have gone from workwear to mainstream and been absorbed by countless micro-cultures of society along the way.
-As a result, labels and brands have tried to incorporate different forms of denim into their collections with differing quality and price.
+For some men, finding the best jeans money can buy can become a pilgrimage of sorts.
+Since their inception around 150 years ago, they have gone from workwear to the menswear mainstream.
+Absorbed by countless micro-cultures of society along the way from mods to 90s grunge.
+As a result, denim labels and brands have tried to incorporate different forms of jeans and jackets into their collections with differing quality and prices.

 I think it is fair to say, it is hard to imagine a world that doesn't have a pair of jeans in it.
 But, like with all menswear, not all denim is created equal.
 For an item that is everywhere, from high street to designer.
 Why do some brands send denim connoisseurs wild and not others?